grussorusso/grussorusso.github.io/content/publications/autodasp17.md

 component works on a broader time scale; it oversees the application behavior and grants reconfigurations to control the application performance while limiting the negative effect of their enactment, i.e., application downtime.
-We have implemented the proposed solution in our distributed Storm prototype and evaluated its behavior adopting simple policies.
+We have implemented the proposed solution in our distributed Storm protopublication_type and evaluated its behavior adopting simple policies.
 The experimental results are promising and show that, even with simple policies, it is possible to limit the number of reconfigurations while at the same time guaranteeing an adequate level